sanjay9616/JavaScript/Classes-and-Functions1.md

 413	How to detect if a function is called as constructor 416	What are the different kinds of generators
-419	How do you define instance and non-instance properties 421	How to invoke an IIFE without any extra brackets?
-432	What is global execution context?
+419	How do you define instance and non-instance properties 432	What is global execution context?
 433	What is function execution context?
 439	What is pass by value and pass by reference?
 441	What are hidden classes?
-444	What are the differences between pure and impure functions?
 445	What is referential transparency?
 447	What are compose and pipe functions?
 448	What is module pattern?